Mathematical modeling of antigenicity for HIV dynamics

+In the models they study, they set various parameters to values assumed to be constant.
+More precisely, they assume the parameters do not depend on $N$.
+Why is it impossible ?
+Assume there were only linear and non-linear terms like: \moneqstar \dt{V_j}{t} = r_{NM} \, V_j-p_{NM} \, T_j \, V_j \; \forall j. \monendstar What is the integrated (in $j$) equation ?
+If we assume all the populations $T_j$ and $V_j$ are independent on $j$, then $T_j=\sum_k T_k /N = T/N$ and $V_j=V/N$.
+Then the integrated (in $j$) equation is: \moneqstar \dt{V}{t} = r_{NM} \, V -\frac{p_{NM}}{N} \, T \, V \mbox{ if } T_j=\frac{T}{N}, V_j=\frac{V}{N}. \end {equation*} Since it is the only equation biologically measurable, the measured parameter in an experiment will be $p_{NM}/N$ and not $p_{NM}$.
+In other words $p_{NM}=O(N)$.
+This should modify the mathematical study.

+The conclusion of their study is that {\em in their models} ``the cross-reactive immune responses provide a selection pressure {\em against} antigenic variation, while strain-specific responses select {\em for} antigenic variation'' \cite{Nowak-May}.

-\section{A new model with antigenic variable}
+{\bf 3) \quad A new model with antigenic variable }

+The biological diversity of antigenicities is already modeled in \cite{Althaus_Boer,Frid_Jabin_Perthame,Nowak-May,Pastore_Zubelli}.
+Yet, in these references, the authors use a finite number of possibilities, most of the time in ``flat'' spaces of antigenicities.
+Since the antigenicity is a ``microscopic'' and unmeasurable quantity, these models (including ours) still need to prove they provide a significant insight.

-So as to build up our model, we will follow the biological description of the various phenomena concerning the various fields: the uninfected lymphocytes of antigenicity $i \in \mathcal{A}$ ($T_i(t)$), the infected lymphocytes of antigenicity $i$ ($U_i(t)$), the infectious viruses of antigenicity $i$ ($V_i(t)$) and the non-infectious viruses of antigenicity $i$ ($W_i(t)$).
+So as to build up our model, we will follow the biological description of the various phenomena concerning the various fields: we denote $T_i(t)$ the uninfected lymphocytes of antigenicity $i \in \mathcal{A}$, $U_i(t)$ the infected lymphocytes of antigenicity $i$, $V_i(t)$ the infectious viruses of antigenicity $i$ and $W_i(t)$ the non-infectious viruses of antigenicity $i$.
 The space $\mathcal{A}$ is still undetermined.
 The best set is not known, but when trying to get a macroscopic model (by integration of antigenicity $i$), we will need to investigate the various possibilities to get a limiting operator for $(t,i) \in \mathbb{R}^+ \times \mathcal{A}$.
 This is the issue of a forthcoming paper.
-We will also need the sum of each field:
+We will also need the sum of each field: \moneqstar T=\sum _j T_j, U= \sum_j U_j, V=\sum_j V_j \mbox{ and } W= \sum_j W_j. \monendstar

-\subsection{Lymphocytes evolution}
+{\bf 3-1 \quad Lymphocytes evolution}

 The variation in time of $T_j(t)$ (${\rm d}T_j / \dd t$) must take into account various phenomena:

 \monitem a natural death and generation modeled by a term like: